WomSAT

 Conservation status

-Northern hairy-nosed wombats are listed as Critically Endangered under the IUCN red list.
-This is due to their very small range (less than 100 km2), all individuals being in the one location, and the declining quality of its habitat due to invasive buffel grass.
+Northern hairy-nosed wombats are listed as Critically Endangered under the IUCN red list, because of their very small range (less than 100 km2), all individuals being in the one location, and the declining quality of its habitat due to invasive buffel grass.

 Mange